mdfw/PubNubDucks/WORKSHOP-FILTER.md

         resolve(request);
 ```
 ### Translate to morse code
 After filtering for `woof`, we then want to translate into morse code.
-To do that, we select the text out of the request object (already modified by our naughty word filter) and send it through a basic translator that was found on [Stack Overflow](https://stackoverflow.com/a/26059399/1134731).
+To do that, we select the text out of the request object (already modified by our naughty word filter) and send it through a morse code translator that was found on [Stack Overflow](https://stackoverflow.com/a/26059399/1134731).

 ```
 // alphabet not copied into excerpt.